Pailin municipality: Under Khmer Rouge control

 During the 1980s and 1990s, Pailin municipality served as a stronghold and resource centre for the Khmer Rouge.
 In particular, the municipality served as source of gems and logging which financed guerrilla fighters.
 Gems such as rubies, sapphires, and amethysts allowed Khmer Rouge guerrilla fighters to finance themselves.

 The ruby mining workforce numbered in the thousands and consisted mostly Thai and Burmese miners.
 The conditions for the miners were tough, with frequent cases of malaria and typhoid among themselves.
-For them to work on 1 yd3, each miner required a license issued by the Khmer Rouge costing ฿6,000 ($240 USD in 1990).
+For them to work on 1 yd3, each miner required a license issued by the Khmer Rouge costing ฿6,000 (US$240 in 1990).
 The rubies were then traded to makeshift markets on the other side of the border in Bo Rai district in Thailand, earning the Khmer Rouge around a million dollars per month.
 According to the Los Angeles Times in 1990, there was an estimated 15-year supply of rubies left in Pailin.